scriptbuzz/aws-iot-esp32-arduino/README.md

 The ESP32 comes in many flavors and models.
 For this solution, I have the Adafruit HUZZAH32, which is based on the popular WROOM32 variant.
 It has USB-to-Serial converter, automatic bootloader reset, lipo battery input and charger.
 But you can use any generic ESP32 development board from Amazon which cab be purchased for about $10. https://www.amazon.com/dp/B0718T232Z/ref=cm_sw_em_r_mt_dp_6TmCFbES7SMYB

 The ESP32 has many built in sensors.
 I will be using the built-in hall effect sensor as well as the built-in programmable LED wired to GPIO 13.

+This is Part I of a series of IoT solutions.
 This solution assumes some knowledge of the Arduino IDE development tool and the ESP32.

 ![esp32 to aws iot ](./assets/mbx-aws-iot-esp32.jpg)